napari/docs/docs/howtos/extending/magicgui.md

-Because the layer selection widget will be housed by a native `QWidget` and not by a `magicgui` subclass (as with {func}`@magicgui <magicgui.magicgui>` decoratored functions and `magicgui` subclassees), we now need to manually connect the `reset_choices` of the created widget with the `viewer.layers.events` so that the available choices are synchronized with the current layers of the viewer:
+Because the layer selection widget will be housed by a native `QWidget` and not by a `magicgui` subclass (as with {func}`@magicgui <magicgui.magicgui>` decoratored functions and `magicgui` subclasses), we now need to manually connect the `reset_choices` of the created widget with the `viewer.layers.events` so that the available choices are synchronized with the current layers of the viewer: